Falkland Islands Defence Force: Personnel

 As of 2023, the Falklands Government sovereignty and fisheries patrol vessel is the FPV Lilibet, which arrived in the islands in April and is tasked with policing the exclusive economic zone around the islands.
-The ship is named in honour of the late Queen Elizabeth II, and has been leased to the Falklands Government by Seagull Maritime Limited for fifteen years.
+The ship is named in honour of the late Queen Elizabeth II, and has been leased to the Falklands Government by Seagull Maritime Limited for fifteen years starting in 2022.
 Civilian-crewed, the vessel is a Damen Stan 5009 patrol ship with a maximum speed of up to 29.5 kn and a crew of up to 28 persons.
 She has an endurance of 30 days, though sixty days of provisions can be carried.
 If patrolling at 10 knots she can reportedly operate for 42 days with a range of up to 10000 nmi.
 She is fitted with two Browning .50 caliber heavy machine gun mounts though she routinely deploys unarmed.

 Major Peter Biggs served with the FIDF for 35 years and was the Commanding Officer from 2002 to 2018.
 Justin McPhee was selected as the next commanding officer of the FIDF in 2018.
 In 2019, Major Justin McPhee became the first FIDF Officer to complete the Intermediate Command & Staff Course (Land Reserves) at the UK Defence Academy alongside UK regular and reserve soldiers and international students.

+Daniel Biggs was appointed commanding officer in September 2023.